Arithmetic Wavefront Sets and Generic $L$-packets: Introduction

 \begin{thm}[Uniqueness] Let $F$ be an archimedean local field and $\varphi$ be a generic $L-parameter$ of $G_n^*$.
 For any $\pi$ belonging to the local Vogan packet $\Pi_\varphi[G_n^*]$, the $F$-rational nilpotent orbits in $\wf_\ari(\pi)^\mx$ determine the unique $F$-stable nilpotent orbit $\CO^\st(\pi)$ in $\CN_F(\Fg)_\circ^\st$ associated with the unique partition $\udl{p}(\pi)$. \end{thm}

-As indicated in the work of C.-C. Tsai (\cite{Ts22}), such a uniqueness result may not hold in general when $F$ is non-archimedean, although the work (\cite{W18, W19, W20, CMBO21}) on special unipotent representations still suggests the uniqueness.
+As indicated in the work of C.-C. Tsai (\cite{Ts24}), such a uniqueness result may not hold in general when $F$ is non-archimedean, although the work (\cite{W18, W19, W20, CMBO24}) on special unipotent representations still suggests the uniqueness.
+See also \cite{Ts23a} for subtle issues regarding different notions of wavefront sets, and \cite{Ts23b} for a computation of wavefront sets of certain supercuspidal representations at the Lie algebra level in the flavor of the Shalika germ expansion and the Bruhat-Tits buildings.

 \begin{thm}[$F$-Rationality] Let $F$ be an archimedean local field and $\varphi$ be a generic $L-parameter$ of $G_n^*$.
 For any $\pi$ belonging to the local Vogan packet $\Pi_\varphi[G_n^*]$, the following hold. \begin{enumerate} \item If the component group $\CS_\varphi$ is trivial, then $\wf_\ari(\pi)^\mx$ consists of all the $F$-rational regular nilpotent orbits in $\CN_F(\Fg)_\circ$. \item If the component group $\CS_\varphi$ is nontrivial, then